 About the Expert

 Alice Hill is senior fellow for climate change policy at the Council on Foreign Relations.
 Her work at CFR focuses on the risks, consequences, and responses associated with climate change.
 Hill most recently served as a research fellow at Stanford University’s Hoover Institution.
 She was previously special assistant to President Barack Obama and senior director for resilience policy on the National Security Council staff where she led the development of national policy to build greater climate resilience.
-Her coauthored book, Building a Resilient Tomorrow, is forthcoming in fall 2019.
+Her coauthored book, Building a Resilient Tomorrow, was published in fall 2019.

 While at the Department of Homeland Security, Hill founded and led the internationally recognized anti-human trafficking initiative, the Blue Campaign.
 At Hoover, Hill was awarded the National Institute of Building Sciences’ President’s Award and the Rockefeller Foundation’s Bellagio Center Writing Fellowship.
 In 2016, Harvard University’s National Preparedness Leadership Initiative named her Meta-Leader of the Year.
 Prior to that, Hill was senior counselor to the secretary of homeland security.
 Earlier in her career, Hill served as supervising judge on both the superior and municipal courts in Los Angeles and as chief of the white-collar crime prosecution unit in the Los Angeles U.S. Attorney’s office.
 The Department of Justice awarded her its highest accolade, the John Marshall Award for Outstanding Legal Achievement.